Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/editor-view/index.md

 See the [Indentation Guides](indentation-guides.md) topic for more information.

+## Column Guides

+Column guides are vertical lines typically aligned with a specific column but can also be displayed at an explicit location on the x-axis of the view.

+See the [Column Guides](column-guides.md) topic for more information.

 ## Scrolling

 Scrolling can be performed by end users via keyboard, mouse wheel, or touch.
 Editor views can be scrolled programmatically as well.